 How much does a Mental Health Case Manager make?

-Mental Health Case Managers play a vital role in helping people with mental health issues.
-They work with patients to create care plans and support their recovery.
-The average yearly salary for a Mental Health Case Manager is around $48,771.
-This means that most people in this job earn between $34,950 and $78,052 each year.
+A Mental Health Case Manager helps people with mental health issues.
+They work to find the best care for their clients.
+This job can be very rewarding.
+The average yearly salary for a Mental Health Case Manager is $48,977.
+This means most people in this job earn between this amount and a bit more or less.

 What are the highest paying cities for a Mental Health Case Manager?